ahopness/Juno/README.md

   <ul>
     <li>Install depedencies: <code>pip install pygobject feedparser</code>;</li>
     <li>I made this project so i could learn the ins & outs of GTK & other UI frameworks, i also want to port this to flutter in the near future to learn more about mobile dev.</li>
-    <li>This app was supposed to be build with <a href="https://gitlab.gnome.org/GNOME/libadwaita">libadw</a> but i noticed too late that Glade only exports GTK3 compatible XML.
-I might port this to GTK4 on a separate branch when i have more free time.</li>
   </ul>
   <h2>Screeshots</h2>
   <img align="right" height="400px" src="https://github.com/user-attachments/assets/65d372da-2371-43eb-90f1-25a62b7d8ffd"></img>